mjftw/pluma-automation/docs/quick-start-guide/quick-start.md

 In this section we will show how the hardware configuration of the farm is represented in software.

 **[Software description and diagrams]**

+### Installation
+In this section we will look at how to download and install the Witekio Lab's farm scripts.

 ---
 ## Tutorials